If you insist on appealing on your own without legal representation, you should follow the steps below:

-You must submit your appeal to the insurance company before the specified deadline.
-You should do so in writing, not by telephone, preferably by certified mail with delivery confirmation.
+You should submit your appeal in writing, not by telephone, preferably by certified mail with delivery confirmation.
 It is critical that you do not miss your deadline.
 The time to appeal starts immediately after the insurance company denies your claim.

 Your appeal letter should clearly state that you are appealing the denial of your disability claim.
 You should specifically state the basis for your appeal and list the additional evidence you are submitting in support of the claim.

 If you received assistance in filing the appeal, be sure to mention this fact in your letter because insurance companies have been known to point to a well-written appeal letter by the claimant as support for upholding their previous denial.
 If preparing the appeal letter and putting together the enclosures took you a significant amount of time, be sure to mention that fact as well.